lundqvistr/manual_medfak_research_data/manual.md

 ### How should additions and corrections to data files be made?
 It is easier to say how additions and changes should _not_ be made: avoid manual changes in the datafiles.
 Such changes seldom leave any trace, and it could become impossible to  to understand what changes have been made.
 A better approach is to use scripts/syntax.
 If scripts are not used, then all such changes should be clearly documented in a log book.

-It is also good practice to make changes in new copies of the file rather than keeping one single file, see [Version control](#version-control).
+Changes should also be made in new copies of the file rather than keeping one single file, see [Version control](#version-control).

 ### Backup

 ### Version control
 There are systems available for version control, e g "git" or "github", which are particularly suitable for R users.
 For users of other systems, git does not really support a smooth work process, so other alternatives should be used.
 A simple solution is to add the current date in the file names whenever a change is made.
-In that way, you might end up with perhaps many different but similar versions of the files.
+In that way, you might perhaps end up with many different but similar versions of the files.
 However, that is a small problem, and one that you can solve in the later stages of the process when there are files you clearly do not need anymore.

 ### When the project is about to be closed?
 - Contact the person or unit responsible for archiving in order to find out what parts of your files and documents should be archived, what formats they prefer and how the whole package should be stored.
 - Create codebooks for your data files.
 - Save the codebook in different formats: as plain text, pdf, HTML, Word, Excel, simply in any format which could be suitable for another reader.
 - Save the data in the format used in your software system.
-- Save the data in other formats: CSV, tab separated, Excel, SAS,...
-Here the most important are the "non-proprietary" formats (CSV, tab separated) since such files should be possible to read in all systems.
+- Save the data in non-proprietary formats such as CSV or tab separated, perhaps also in proprietary formats such as Excel or SAS files.
+Here the most important are the non-proprietary formats since such files should be possible to read in all systems.
+However, keeping other formats can simplify future use.

 ## File formats
 Vad menar vi här?